 "Paul," portrayed by Martin Freeman, always thought he was a nice guy.
 Then he had children and realized he was impatient, angry and faced with the unenviable task of being a modern and emotionally available father without ever having experienced that kind of parenting himself.

-In 2019, Freeman was seen in Pinter Seven, presented by The Jamie Lloyd Company.
-He also starred opposite Danny Dyer in A Slight Ache and The Dumb Waiter at the Harold Pinter Theatre.
-He was also seen in Jeff Pope’s six-part drama A Confession with Imelda Staunton, Yuvel Adler’s The Operative alongside Diane Kruger, and Ode to Joy, from Modern Family director Jason Winer and The Late Show with Stephen Colbert writer Max Werner.
-Freeman also joined Carey Mulligan, Daniel Kaluuya and Andy Serkis in the voice cast for the radical retelling of Charles Dickens’ A Christmas Carol, directed by Jacqui and David Morris.
+In 2019, Freeman appeared opposite Danny Dyer in A Slight Ache and The Dumb Waiter, both part of the season of Harold Punter’s one-act plays presented by The Jamie Lloyd Company.
+He was also seen in Jeff Pope’s ITV drama A Confession with Imelda Staunton, and the feature film Ode to Joy from Modern Family director Jason Winer and The Colbert Report writer Max Werner.

-In 2011, Freeman was seen in theaters reprising his role of “Bilbo Baggins” in the final installment of Peter Jackson’s The Hobbit series.
-He also took to the stage to play the title role in Richard III at Trafalgar Studios.
+In 2014, Freeman starred in FX’s award-winning television adaptation of Fargo, which earned him both Golden Globe® and Emmy nominations for his role as “Lester Nygaard.”
+He also won an Emmy for Outstanding Supporting Actor in a Miniseries or a Movie and Best Supporting Actor at the BAFTAs for his portrayal of “Dr. John Watson” in Sherlock.
+Later that year, Freeman was seen in theaters reprising his role of “Bilbo Baggins” in the final installment of Peter Jackson’s The Hobbit series, The Hobbit: The Battle of the Five Armies.
+He also took to the stage to play the title role in Richard III at the Trafalgar Studios.